univention/scim-services/docs/architecture/Nubus-SCIM-service-architecture.md

   - We cache the group data for a _configurable_ number of seconds.
   - If the client/user is member of that group, then it is permitted access, otherwise denied.
   - We do not support nested groups.
+  - _Update_: We may configure Keycloak to do the authz, and just check the token.
+    The description in this section will be updated when it's clear if that approach works.
+    The work is done in [issue #1151](https://git.knut.univention.de/univention/dev/internal/team-nubus/-/issues/1151).
 - MS2: The client/user in the token must exist as a user object in the SCIM (SQL) DB and must be member of a certain group object in the SCIM DB.
   - When a request comes in it must be authenticated.